Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: LexO Arcs: Emotion Arcs Generated from Translated Emotion Lexicons

 \subsection{Valence Arcs: Using Translated Lexicons}

-We ran a wide range of experiments in Arabic, Spanish, and the African languages with all the parameter variations discussed in the last section.
-We found the same trends for the OOV handling and lexcion granularity parameters for these languages as for English.
-Therefore, for brevity, Figure \ref{fig:valence_low_resource} only shows the results with the globally best performing parameters: using real-valued lexicons (as opposed to categorical score lexicons) and assign label NA to OOV words (this method performed better more often than not, so we select this method for further experiments).
-It shows the results for generating emotion arcs using translations of English lexicons into Arabic, Spanish, and the African languages for both categorically (e.g., V-OC and SemEval 2023) and continuously (e.g., V-Reg) labelled valence datasets.
+We ran a wide range of experiments in Arabic, Spanish, and the African languages with all the parameter variations discussed earlier.
+We found the same trends for the OOV handling and lexicon granularity parameters for these languages as for English.
+Therefore, for brevity, Figure \ref{fig:valence_low_resource} only shows the results with \DTtwo{using real-valued lexicons ( which performed better than categorical score lexicons) and assign label NA to OOV words (which was comparable to the `assign neutral score' method).} Figure \ref{fig:valence_low_resource} shows the results for generating emotion arcs using translations of English lexicons into Arabic, Spanish, and the African languages for both categorically (e.g., V-OC and SemEval 2023) and continuously (e.g., V-Reg) labelled valence datasets.
 We also provide the English results on the corresponding datasets for easy comparison.

-As seen previously, bin size is the most influential parameter and increasing bin size drastically improves performance.
-First, we look at the Arabic and Spanish results on the V-OC and V-Reg datasets.
-Correlations start at approximately 0.40--0.50 at the instance-level (bin size 1), and reach 0.98--0.99 from bin sizes 200 and onwards.
+For Arabic and Spanish (V-OC and V-Reg datasets): Correlations start at 0.40--0.50 at the instance-level (bin size 1), and reach 0.98--0.99 from bin sizes 200 and onwards.
 Performance using translations of English lexicons does surprisingly well.
 At bin size 1 English does performs better by about 10 points, however this difference quickly dissipates at bin size 50 and onwards.

-Next, we look at results for the arcs created from African language texts (the SemEval 2023 datasets).
-Correlations start at lower values at the instance-level, than for Arabic and Spanish.
-At bin size 1 correlation are about 0.1--0.2 with the exception of Hausa at 0.374.
+For the African language texts (the SemEval 2023 datasets): Correlations start at lower values at the instance-level, than for Arabic and Spanish.
+At bin size 1, correlations are about 0.1--0.2 with the exception of Hausa at 0.374.
 As seen previously, with increasing bin size we are able to gain substantial improvements in performance by aggregating information.
 With a bin size of 200 and onwards correlations reach mid 0.90's which is a large gain in performance compared to instance-level.
 Among the African languages, at bin size 1--50 arcs for Hausa are by far the best, followed by arcs for Amharic; then arcs for Igbo, Kinyarwanda, and Swahili perform similarly; followed by Yoruba.
-For bin sizes 100 and onwards, Hausa and Kinyarwanda become the best performing, followed by Igbo and Amharic performing similarly, followed by Yoruba. \\[-10pt]
+For bin sizes 100 and onwards, Hausa and Kinyarwanda become the best performing, followed by Igbo and Amharic performing similarly, followed by Yoruba. \\[-13pt]